dvs-frbg/nfdi4plants.github.io/src/content/news/2025-03-24-inveniordm-hamburg.md

 systems and the sustainability of data were a particular focus.
 A continuous flow of data and its publication is a core of Open Science.
 This is implemented in DataPLANT through the ARC publication workflow, which is currently being updated.

+Supporting the goal of sustainability was the most important concern that the NFDI consortium DataPLANT brought to the community meeting.
+It applies to the development of the software itself and to the data and the contexts (both represented in ARC RO-Crates) that is to be stored in it and kept available and accessible over the long term.
+The personal contact with the many developers and community members is an important value that was taken back from the meeting.